-Ng Joo Khin / Tsang Hung Leung, Alan Joint Company Secretaries
+Ng Joo Khin/Tsang Hung Leung, Alan Joint Company Secretaries

-Singapore, 7 April 2011
+Singapore, 12 April 2012

-Explanatory Notes
+Explanatory Notes:

-- (i) Resolution 3, is to facilitate payment of Directors' Fees during the financial year in which the fees are incurred.
-The aggregate amount of Directors' Fees provided in the resolution is calculated on the assumption that all the present Directors will hold office for the whole of the financial year ending 31 December 2011 ("FY 2011").
-Should any Director hold office for only part of FY 2011 and not the whole of FY 2011, the Director's fee payable to him will be appropriately pro-rated. - (ii) Resolution 6, Mr Cheung Hok Fung, Alexander, if re-elected, will remain as Chairman of the Audit Committee and a Member of the Remuneration Committee and of the Nominating Committee.
-He is the Lead Independent Director. - (iii) Resolution 8, if passed, will empower the Directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments, up to a number not exceeding in total 50% of the issued share capital of the Company (excluding treasury shares), of which up to 20% may be issued other than on a pro-rata basis to shareholders.
+- (i) Resolution 2: This is to facilitate payment of directors' fees during the financial year in which the fees are incurred.
+The aggregate amount of directors' fees provided in the resolution is calculated on the assumption that all the present directors of the Company will hold office for the whole of the financial year ending 31 December 2012 ("FY2012").
+Should any director hold office for only part of FY2012 and not the whole of FY 2012, the director's fee payable to him will be appropriately pro-rated. - (ii) Resolution 3: Pursuant to Article 86 of the Articles, Mr. Chiu Hau Shun, Simon will retire at the forthcoming Annual General Meeting and shall be eligible to offer himself for re-election at that meeting. - (iii) Resolution 5: If passed, this resolution will empower the directors of the Company, effective until the conclusion of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments, up to a number not exceeding in total 50% of the issued share capital of the Company (excluding treasury shares), of which up to 20% may be issued other than on a pro-rata basis to shareholders.